Sayyam-wad/Matrix-Multithreading/README.md

 # Multithreading Matrix Multiplication – Performance Analysis
+## Key Result
+- Maximum speedup achieved at ~8–10 threads
+- Performance degrades beyond this due to overhead
 ## 1. Aim
 To analyze the impact of multithreading on the execution time of matrix multiplication and understand performance scaling with increasing number of threads.